Diagnosing Device Performance in Rydberg-Ladder Gauge Simulators with Cumulative Probabilities and Filtered Mutual Information: Sources of Error

 \subsection{Sorting fidelity}

-When the atoms are loaded and moved to their desired position, it is not uncommon to lose a few of them.
+When the atoms are loaded and moved to their desired position, it is not uncommon to lose a few of them due to finite trap lifetime, background-gas collisions, motional heating, or Rydberg excitation/decay processes that eject atoms from the tweezer.
 Fortunately, incorrect presequences can be identified in the data file provided and the corresponding measurements can be discarded.
 The likelihood that a user pattern is successfully generated is called the sorting fidelity which is estimated by the number of correct presequences divided by the number of shots.
-An example is provided for ladders with 6, 8, 10, ..., 18 rungs is given in Table \ref{tab:states}.
+An example is provided for ladders with 6, 8, 10, ..., 18 rungs in Table \ref{tab:states}.
+We extended Aquila runs up to 18 rungs, which was the largest size practical at the time.

-It is our impression that the sorting fidelity has been improving with time.
-On October 2024 we obtained 730 correct presequences with 6 rungs and the parameters used in the previous sections.
-The same code was ran 5 times around January 2025 and we obtained 885, 883, 863, 884, and 884, correct presequences.
+Apparently, the sorting fidelity has been improving with time.
+In October 2024, we obtained 730 correct presequences with 6 rungs and the parameters used in the previous sections.
+We ran the same code 5 times around January 2025 and we obtained 885, 883, 863, 884, and 884, correct presequences.

 The sorting fidelity decreases exponentially with the system size.
 For instance the October 2024 sorting fidelity can be approximated with $0.985^{N_{atoms}}$.
 Better sorting fidelities were obtained in July 2025.
 Several examples are shown in Fig. \ref{sortingfidelity}.
+Note that the presequences shown here are for the ladder configuration defined in Sec.~\ref{sec:ladder}.

 In summary, the current sorting fidelity could be as good as $0.995^{N_{atoms}}$.
 For a 20 by 20 square array, it means that in principle we need to discard about 86\% of the data.
 For linear structures like chains and ladders, a single missing atom partially disconnects its left and right neighbors.
 However the effects may be less drastic for square arrays.
 It would be interesting to study the comparison of the features of measurement with correct and incorrect presequences.